City of Monash

 Compiled and presented in economy.id by .id, the population experts.

-The major differences between the weekly income of the local resident workers in the City of Monash and Greater Melbourne were:
+The major differences between the weekly income of the local labour force in the City of Monash and Greater Melbourne were:

 - A larger percentage of local labour force who earned $1-$199 (6.5% compared to 5.4%)

 - A smaller percentage of local labour force who earned $800-$999 (12.2% compared to 13.1%)